🚗 Autonomous Driving¶

 -

-FoSS proposes a frequency-domain–time-domain dual-branch framework that organizes Fourier spectra via progressive spiral reordering (HelixSort) before feeding them into a selective state space model (SSM), and combines a temporal dynamic SSM with cross-attention fusion to achieve state-of-the-art trajectory prediction on Argoverse 1/2 while reducing parameter count by over 40% and inference latency by 22%.
+FoSS introduces a frequency-time dual-branch framework that organizes Fourier spectra via Progressive Helix Reordering (HelixSort) for processing by a Selective State Space Model (SSM).
+Combined with a time-domain dynamic SSM and cross-attention fusion, it achieves SOTA trajectory prediction accuracy on Argoverse 1/2 while reducing parameters by over 40% and inference latency by 22%.

 - Generalizing Visual Geometry Priors to Sparse Gaussian Occupancy Prediction